Celery Juice Recipe

 - Store.
 Pour leftover celery juice in a mason jar and store in the refrigerator for up to 1 day.

 - Blend.
-Add the chopped pieces of celery with about 1/4 cup of water to help blend the celery.
+Add the chopped pieces with about 1/4 cup of water to the blender.

 - Strain.
-Pour the celery juice into a container through a strainer.
-Pressing down on the compost to get all of the juice into the container.
+Pour into a container through a fine mesh colander or strainer.
+Press down on the compost to get all of the juice into the container.

 - Enjoy.
 Serve over ice with slices of fruit.